Room-Elephant/porthole/docs/CONFIGURATION.md

 ## Icon Mappings

 Porthole uses a smart icon resolution strategy, but sometimes you need manual control.
-You can configure icon mappings using a JSON file.
+You can configure icon mappings using a YAML file.

 ## Icon CDN